almassapargali/almassapargali.github.io/about.md

 title: About
 permalink: /about/
 ---

-Hello, I'm an iOS and Ruby on Rails developer from Kazakhstan.
-I work as a freelancer for various clients across the world.
-By hiring me, you are not only hiring an coder, you're hiring an adviser to help make your product shine.
+Hello, I'm an software developer from Kazakhstan.
+I run [Salsabil](http://salsabilhq.com), mobile &amp; web development agency.
+We work for various clients across the world.

+Previously I worked as freelancer iOS &amp; Rails developer.
+[Here](/projects) you can take a look at my previous projects.
 I care about high-quality code and delivering value to my clients.
 I take pride in every single app I've built, and want them be perfect.
-[Here](/projects) you can take a look at my previous projects.

 ## What my clients says